acid-design-lab/DataCon24/README.md

 ### What are CPPs?

-   **Cell-penetrating peptides (CPPs)** <div style="text-align: justify"> are short sequences of amino acids that have the remarkable ability to cross cellular membranes, facilitating the intracellular delivery of various therapeutic agents, including drugs, nucleic acids, and proteins.
-These peptides exploit mechanisms such as direct penetration or endocytosis to traverse cell membranes, making them powerful tools in drug delivery systems. </div>
+   **Cell-penetrating peptides (CPPs)** are short sequences of amino acids that have the remarkable ability to cross cellular membranes, facilitating the intracellular delivery of various therapeutic agents, including drugs, nucleic acids, and proteins.
+These peptides exploit mechanisms such as direct penetration or endocytosis to traverse cell membranes, making them powerful tools in drug delivery systems.

 <img src="https://github.com/acid-design-lab/DataCon24/assets/82499756/2f5822f6-cac3-492f-9a73-40b3d3e60b3e" alt="drawing" width="500"/>